aroojjjjjjj/Fakenewsdetection_project/README.md

 - Applied specialized AI models by implementing CNN for image data and RNN for text‑based fake news detection.
 - NLP preprocessing and feature extraction pipeline successfully completed.
 - Project successfully connected to real‑world industry applications and case studies.
+- End‑to‑end fake news detection pipeline successfully deployed and tested using Flask.